haftav/webpack-fundamentals-notes/chapters/3-webpack-core-concepts.md

         }
     ```
 - 80% of webpack is made up of its own plugin system; it's an event-driven architecture
-- Plugins can add additional functionality to bundles by giving access to the powerful CompilerAPI.
+- Plugins can add additional functionality to bundles by giving access to the powerful Compiler API.

 ### Webpack Config